 My children are now adults.
 One is in China while the youngest just graduated high school.
 My fondest hope was that at least one of the two would be interested in tax and accounting work.
 No dice.

 Forcing your children into a family business is always a bad idea.
 The kids might love the work and they should then be welcomed with open arms if they do.
 But most kids don’t want to follow in their parent’s footsteps.
 Their dreams are different.
 Most often they follow their parent’s path because they don’t know where else to turn.

 Cryptocurrencies are all the rage with bitcoin (BTC) leading the pack.
 As I write, BTC blew past a 1,000% return year to date and posted its first trade above $10,000.
 Experts claim BTC could increase another 400% between now and the end of next year to $40,000 or more!
 If that doesn’t make your eyes water, remember BTC traded at a $1 in early 2011.
 I don’t know about you, but this is nosebleed territory.

 Recently I discussed selling tradelines as a way to generate extra income.
 If you are unfamiliar with tradelines, read my prior article first.
-Today I want to expand on the idea of using your tradelines to improve the financial position of the people you care about.
-Selling tradelines is an easy way to earn money,…Read More

 There are times thinking like an accountant determines how much of your hard-earned money you get to keep and how well your investments perform.
 Money isn’t the only thing accountants think about either.
 Time is more important than money by a long shot and plays into the equation every time.

 This past week my oldest daughter asked if I would be helping with her tuition for next semester.
 I lollygagged as I didn’t want to think about it at the time.
 My daughter persisted, finally mentioning she wanted me to know about her tuition if I wanted to use a credit card to accumulate bonus miles or cash back.